 The idea of fitness as a senior can be intimidating if you have a lot of chronic aches and pains or other medical conditions.
 Modified exercises can help strengthen your muscles and improve your flexibility without putting added strain on the body.
 Chair exercises provide seniors with the benefits of exercise, with minimal risk involved.

-Before beginning a chair exercise routine, it is important to consider a few things, including:
+Before beginning a chair aerobics routine, it is important to consider a few things, including:

 - Physician approval: Before beginning any chair exercise routine, you should discuss your capabilities and limitations with your physician or a physical therapist.

-- Get the equipment needed: You don’t need much equipment to begin chair exercises.
-But, you will want a sturdy chair and, depending on your exercises, dumbbells or resistance bands.
+- Get the equipment needed: You don’t need much equipment to begin chair exercises, you will want a sturdy chair and, depending on your exercises, dumbbells or resistance bands.

 - Consider your goals: It can also be helpful to consider your goals.
 Do you want to strengthen your arms, legs, or core?
 Do you want to increase flexibility or muscle tone?

-- Learn from videos: Using visual aids, like videos, can help you learn proper movement and stance for doing common chair exercises for seniors.
+- Learn from workout videos: Using visual aids, like workout videos, can help you learn proper movement and stance for doing common chair exercises for seniors.

 When deciding the best chair routine for your needs, make sure you also consider certain exercise guidelines for seniors.
 This includes things like learning to listen to your body.
 If something causes pain or discomfort, it is best to stop the workout routine and discuss it with your physician.